 Some people like to go for a run over a lunch break or during the workday to clear their minds.
-You can do some amazing thinking while running, but not if you’re listening to music.
+You can do some amazing thinking while running.
+Music can, in some situations, be a hindrance to this.

 If there’s a problem you’ve been struggling with at work or in your personal life, consider leaving your music at home and go for a run to try and parse it out.
 There’s a good chance that you will.

 Laura Vanderkam, time management guru, encourages daily exercise, especially.
 It’s a great way to work out kinks in your life, she says.
 And there’s no point to continue to try to work through a problem at your desk if you’re not getting anywhere.
 Go for a run.

 I can speak to the success of this personally.
 I am a freelance writer, and once I got a big project for a client researching sports programs.
 It was definitely the largest project I had ever taken on, and I was tempted to skip my afternoon runs to work on it since it had a quick deadline—two weeks.

 But I went for my 6-mile run as planned, and found myself working through all the kinks as I pounded the pavement.
 When I returned, I had a clear idea of how to blaze ahead with the project and was so glad I had gone for my run and left the music at home.

 Something that every runner tends to do as they get better is to stop paying attention to form.
 This can make you a sloppy runner.
 It’s much easier to do if you’re listening to music or books and are more focused on that.
 When you don’t have music as a distraction, though, you’re able to concentrate on your form, cadence, and pace.
 That makes you a less-sloppy runner.